Looking for Minimal Inverse Seesaw scenarios at the LHC with Jet Substructure Techniques: Collider Analysis and Results

 As motivated earlier, the OSDL signature, unlike our previously studied SSDL signature, is prone to much larger SM backgrounds -- coming from $t \bar{t}$, mono-boson, di-boson and tri-boson productions.
 This makes the analysis challenging and interesting.
 Here we will argue and demonstrate that the additional W-like fat jet can be identified effectively by looking at different jet substructure parameters and that this consequently will lead to clear OSDL signatures, emerging over and above the humongous backgrounds.

-We generate events using {\tt Madgraph5} (v2.5.4) \cite{Alwall:2011uj,Alwall:2014hca} followed by {\tt Pythia} (v8) \cite{Sjostrand:2006za} for showering and hadronization.
-MLM matching \cite{Mangano:2006rw,Hoche:2006ph} of the shower jets and the matrix element jets have been done using the default kt-MLM algorithm with {\tt Xqcut} $= 30 $ and the corresponding jet matching parameter (QCUT) is 1.5 times the {\tt Xqcut} \cite{Alwall:2007fs}. $p_t^j$ and $\Delta R_{jj}$ are set to zero for {\tt kt-MLM} matching.
+We generate signal and all the background events using {\tt Madgraph5} (v2.5.4) \cite{Alwall:2011uj,Alwall:2014hca} followed by {\tt Pythia} (v8) \cite{Sjostrand:2006za} for showering and hadronization.
+We use {\tt NN23LO1} \cite{Ball:2014uwa} parton distribution function and with the default dynamic renormalisation and factorisation scales \cite{madgraph_scale} in {\tt MadGraph5 aMC@NLO}.
+MLM matching \cite{Mangano:2006rw,Hoche:2006ph} of the shower jets and the matrix element jets.
+Matched background is generated using the default kt-MLM algorithm with {\tt Xqcut} $= 30 $ GeV and the corresponding jet matching parameter (QCUT) is 1.5 times the {\tt Xqcut} \cite{Alwall:2007fs}. $p_t^j$ and $\Delta R_{jj}$ are set to zero for {\tt kt-MLM} matching.
 MLM matching reduces double counting of jets coming from the showers and the matrix element partons.
 Subsequent to this, the detector simulation is implemented using {\tt Delphes-v3.4.1} \cite{deFavereau:2013fsa}.
-We use {\tt Fastjet}-v3.3.2 \cite{Cacciari:2011ma} to identify fat jets using the Cambridge-Aachen algorithm \cite{Dokshitzer:1997in}.
+We use {\tt Fastjet}-v3.3.2 \cite{Cacciari:2011ma} to identify fat jets using the Cambridge-Aachen (CA) algorithm \cite{Dokshitzer:1997in}.
+The signal process, generated through the production of intermediate to heavy mass Dirac neutrinos and their boosted decay, is expected to have minor correction from such jet matching.
+We however included them for completeness to obtain our results.
+We adopt an {\tt Xqcut} $= 70$ GeV, or above, for the different mass scenarios we consider.
 Jet parameters corresponding to $R = 0.8$ and $p_T^{min} = 10$ GeV are adopted.

 Opposite-sign di-leptons can arise from different production channels with gauge boson decays.
 Leptonic decays from $t \bar{t}$ can also give a substantial contribution.
 Our signal characteristic of a W-like fat jet can be faked by all such channels in association with additional QCD jets.
 Hence, to be consistent and thorough, all background production channels were produced with additional partons; with proper matching to showers.
 Moreover, associated $W^\pm$ bosons decaying hadronically may also generate irreducible backgrounds.
 We considered all the relevant dominant SM backgrounds which can mimic the OS di-muon and fat jet signal.